Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 ## Alternate Code

-In order to explain *why* this code is a great solution,  I've written some alternate snippets of code that solve the problem in several less efficient ways.
-I've included them below, and will go through how their logic works, and how they compare to the original solution.
+In order to explain *why* this code is a great solution, I’ve written some alternate snippets of code that solve the problem in several less efficient ways.
+I have included them below, and will go through how their logic works, and how they compare to the original solution.
 They are arranged according to efficiency, with the least efficient at the top and the most efficient at the bottom.

 ### Calculating Every Possible Sum

-An easy mistake to make in coding, especially when you're new, is to take the problem statement at face-value.
-If we want the highest and lowest sums possible  after removing one element, I should calulate the sum of each possible solution, and keep the highest and lowest results, right?
+An easy mistake to make in coding, especially when you are new, is to take the problem statement at face-value.
+If we want the highest and lowest sums possible after removing one element, I should calculate the sum of each possible solution, and keep the highest and lowest results, right?

 <p align="center">
   <img src="https://github.com/Fehiroh/hackerrank_problem_solving_MinMaxSum/blob/master/cox_wrong.gif" alt="The Only Response"/>